 The history of Kingston is very well-documented through many books, pamphlets, historic resource surveys, and artifact collections at the Kingston Historical Museum.
-Some of these sources are listed under the HISTORIC DOCUMENTS & STUDIES section near the end of this chapter.
+Some of these sources are listed under the HISTORICAL DOCUMENTS AND STUDIES section near the end of this chapter.

-The Founding & Settlement of Kingston
+The Founding and Settlement of Kingston

-The original charter for Kingston was granted on August 6, 1694.
-At the time, Kingston stretched ten miles to the west from Hampton (which then included Kensington) and included what is now East Kingston (1738), Sandown (1756) and Danville (1760).
-Between 1638 and 1694, Kingston was a part of Hampton.
-In 1739, East Kingston became a separate parish and in 1756, Sandown was incorporated.
-On February 22, 1760 the northwest part of Kingston separated and was incorporated as Hawke (now Danville).
-"The whole town contains 12,188 acres, of which 800 are supposed to be covered with water."
+The original charter for Kingston was granted on August 6, 1694.4 At the time, Kingston stretched ten miles to the west from Hampton (which then included Kensington) and included what is now East Kingston (1738), Sandown (1756) and Danville (1760).5 Between 1638 and 1694, Kingston was a part of Hampton.
+In 1739, East Kingston became a separate parish, and in 1756, Sandown was incorporated.
+On February 22, 1760, the northwest part of Kingston separated and was incorporated as Hawke (now Danville).
+The modern Town boundaries had been established, and by 1882, it was said that "the whole town contains 12,188 acres, of which 800 are supposed to be covered with water."

-The first houses in Kingston were constructed of logs and built on and around Kingston Plains.
-This site was selected for reasons of topography, and pre-dated the construction of the road.
-The plain is "more than a mile long from north to south, and about half a mile wide, with a common in the center half a mile long and twenty rods wide..."
-Between 1685 and 1694, twelve men had accepted the offer of land at "Great Pond," and became settlers of Kingston.
-The core of the Robie House at 1 Scotland Road reportedly dates from this early settlement period.
-Additional log houses from this early period included one built on Exeter Road by Ensign Tristam Sanborn, who is known to have moved to Kingston from Hampton before 1703.
+The first houses in Kingston were constructed of logs and built on and around Kingston Plains.7 This site was selected for reasons of topography, and pre-dated the construction of the what would become Main Street.8 The Plains are "more than a mile long from north to south, and about half a mile wide, with a common in the center half a mile long and twenty rods wide..."
+Between 1685 and 1694, twelve men had accepted the offer of land at "Great Pond", and became settlers of Kingston.10 The core of the Robie House at 1 Scotland Road reportedly dates from this early settlement period.11 Additional log houses from this early period included one built on Exeter Road by Ensign Tristam Sanborn, who is known to have moved to Kingston from Hampton before 1703.12

-&lt;sup>4 The only towns incorporated at this time were Portsmouth (1631), Dover (1641), Exeter (1638), Hampton (1639) and New Castle (1693).
+4 The only towns incorporated at this time were Portsmouth (1631), Dover (1641), Exeter (1638), Hampton (1639) and New Castle (1693).

-&lt;sup>5 Sherry L. Gould, "New Hampshire Town and County Development."
+5 Sherry L. Gould, "New Hampshire Town and County Development."
 New England Genealogical Society website (www.american ancestors.org).
 Accessed February 2018.
-D. Hamilton Hurd, History of Rockingham and Strafford Counties, New Hampshire (Philadelphia: J. W. Lewis &

-&lt;sup>6 D. Hamilton Hurd, History of Rockingham and Strafford Counties, New Hampshire (Philadelphia: J. W. Lewis & Co., 1882), 367.
+6 D. Hamilton Hurd, History of Rockingham and Strafford Counties, New Hampshire (Philadelphia: J. W. Lewis & Co., 1882), 367.

-&lt;sup>7 Charles A. Hazlett, History of Rockingham County, New Hampshire (Chicago: Richmond-Arnold Publishing Co., 1915), 489.
+7 Charles A. Hazlett, History of Rockingham County, New Hampshire (Chicago: Richmond-Arnold Publishing Co., 1915), 489.
 "Kingston Plains" historically seems to have referred not only to the Kingston Common itself, but also to the flat land immediately surrounding it and making up the present Historic District 1.
 Modern residents often use the phrase "the Plains" to refer to the Town Common itself.

-&lt;sup>8 Kari Ann Laprey & Elaine Stiles for the Preservation Company, "NH Division of Historical Resources Area Form: Kingston Town-Wide Area Form (KIN)," (2003), 4.
+8 Kari Ann Laprey and Elaine Stiles for the Preservation Company, "NH Division of Historical Resources Area Form: Kingston Town-Wide Area Form (KIN)," (2003), 4.

-&lt;sup>10 Bob Pothier and Ellen LaVoie, History of Kingston New Hampshire: 1694-1994 (Kingston, NH: Town of Kingston, 1994), I-3.
+10 Bob Pothier and Ellen LaVoie, History of Kingston New Hampshire: 1694-1994 (Kingston, NH: Town of Kingston, 1994).
+I-3.

-&lt;sup>11 Laprey (2003), 6.
-The Robie House is the present 1686 House (KIN0152/1983-5\/Parcel U8-13).
+11 Laprey (2003), 6.
+The Robie House is the present 1686 House (KIN0152/1983-5/Parcel U8-13).